LinerSu/nyu-pl-spring-20-rec/Week 05/README.md

 **Question: How to do the β reduction by giving a lambda expression?**
 - My solution is:
-	- Before each reduction step, check if  alpha-renaming firstly
+	- Before each reduction step, choose one evaluation order or combined
-- Choose one evaluation order or combined
+	- Once you selected the application, check if the function needs to do alpha-renaming.
-- Each time check whether the reduced parameter should do
+	- Repeat above two steps until no reduction could be made (From outer to inner).

 ### Renaming & Reduction Examples
 1. **Question: How does β reduction relate to α renaming?**